 Warm weather and sunshine-filled days make it hard to stay inside.
 There's nothing quite like feeling the warm rays on your skin, but sun protection is also essential—especially if you have a tattoo.
 Basking away the day's worries is great, but be sure your tattoos and skin are properly protected.

 This should go without saying, but you should be wearing SPF every single day, whether you have tattoos or not.
 UV rays will fade your tattoos faster, but the key takeaway here is that sun exposure can also cause skin cancer (including deadly melanomas).
 Inked or not, protect any area of skin that isn't covered by clothing by wearing SPF 30 or higher, reapplying throughout the day.

 Even if you aren't laying out or using a tanning bed, you are probably being exposed to more sun than you think.
-Riding with the windows down in your car or running errands outside expose you to the suns rays, even if it's not as intense as tanning.
-Using SPF every day is important to protect your skin from signs of aging, but it also keeps your tattoo looking new longer.
+Riding with the windows down in your car or running errands outside exposes you to the sun's rays, even if it's not as intense as tanning.
+Using SPF every day is important to protect your skin from signs of aging, but it may also keep your tattoo looking new longer.
 Skipping SPF isn't ideal, but even covering your tattoo with clothes or staying in the shade can help protect it.

 Brand New Tattoos